petzi53/weblog-notes/content/archive/testfiles/2017-09-17-comments-not-allowed.md

 title: Comments not allowed
 commentsNotAllowed: true
 draft: false
+disable_comments: true
 ---

-This example demonstrates how to forbid comments (with `staticman`):
+This example demonstrates how to forbid comments (with _staticman_):

 add `commentsNotAllowed: true` to the YAML-Header.

+This does not work or works only with *staticman*?

+Use instead `disable_comments: true` in the front matter (YAML-header).